 - Be plain, simple and without any unnecessary fireworks.

-I pretty sure I met these requirements and I hope you will like my new design.
-Enjoy.
+I’m pretty sure I met those requirements and I hope you will like my new design.